coderefinery/manuals/presenting.md

 If you are doing live shell work, you will have commands and output all interleaved.
 Have a separate window that shows recent commands only, without output.
-The simple way is `PROMPT_COMMAND="history -a"` and then `tail -f .bashrc`, but this: doesn't capture ssh, subshells, and only shows the command after it is completed.
+The simple way is `PROMPT_COMMAND="history -a"` and then `tail -f .bashrc`, but this doesn't capture ssh, subshells, and only shows the command after it is completed.

 Also check the [shell exporter by